-This parameter sets the minimum cycle time of the heating output.
+This parameter sets the minimum cycle time of the heating output calculated by the auto-tune algorithm.

-It aims to respect the minimum cycle time of a specific actuator in order to ensure a long actuator life.
+It aims to respect the minimum cycle time of a specific actuator in order to assure a long actuator life.

-Available: When at least one output is programmed in order to be the heating output (H.rEG), [52] cont = PID and [55] SELF = no.
+Available: When at list one output is programmed in order to be the heating output (H.rEG), [52] cont = PID and [55] SELF = no.

-Range: SSr = Solid state relay output; rELY = Relay or contactor;
+Range: SSr = Solid state relay output;

-SLou= Slow actuator (e.g. burners).
+rELY = Relay or contactor; SLou= Slow actuator (e.g. burners).